 Discussion

 Our analyses suggest that introducing rubella vaccination in Vietnam needs to be accompanied by an extensive catch-up campaign, such as the one that is currently being implemented, in order to reduce rubella transmission and the CRS burden.
-For the base-case model, with an initial campaign either among children aged 9 months-14 years and/or women aged 15-35 years, sustained reductions in the CRS incidence were predicted, except with medium-high levels of transmission (Thailand).
+For the base-case model, with an initial campaign either among children aged 9 months-14 years and/or women aged 15-35 years, sustained reductions in the CRS incidence were predicted, except with medium-high levels of transmission.
 In this case, an initial vaccination campaign for children aged 9 months-14 years and women aged 15-35 years (scenario 4) was required to maintain a low CRS incidence, and, if contact between younger and older individuals was assumed to be reduced, the predicted number of CRS cases by 2050 with each vaccination strategy exceeded that without vaccination.

 Our model includes several simplifications.

 First, the epidemiology of rubella in the absence of vaccination is based on data from a recent seroprevalence survey in Central Vietnam, and it is unclear if it is representative of the rest of Vietnam.
 We accounted for this uncertainty by running the model using a wide range of contact parameters which were consistent with these data, based on rejection sampling.
-Also, we explored the effect of assuming alternative age-specific serological profiles from elsewhere in the Western Pacific or South East Asian regions, and we used two different assumptions about contact.
+Also, we explored the effect of assuming alternative age-specific serological profiles, reflecting very low, low and medium-high transmission settings, and we used two different assumptions about contact.

 Second, we assumed that the age-specific fertility rates after 2010 remained unchanged.
 If their decline continues in the way seen in recent decades in many countries, including Vietnam, we may have overestimated the numbers of CRS cases averted by 2050.